Kidsit Founder, Editor, Illustrator, and father of three beautiful kids in Sydney, Australia.

 Are you wondering what other kinds of duties go along with giving baths?
 Check out my article - Babysitting at Night (Dinner, Baths, Bedtime Routine & Downtime Ideas)

-Once bath time is over, wrap kids up in a big towel right away so they don't start to lose too much body heat.
+Once bath time is over, wrap kids up in a big towel right away, so they don't start to lose too much body heat.
 If they're shivering, then either the bathwater was too cold, or the room wasn't warm enough, or you've taken too long to get them dried off.

 Make sure that you dry kids thoroughly, including getting in all the creases, before you get them dressed again.
 This is especially important for babies before you put a diaper back on, so they don't get a rash.

 You probably don't want to start messing around with the water heater in another family's home yourself.
 But ask parents if they're willing to set the temperature of their water heater a bit lower.
-The American Academy of Pediatrics recommends it be set under 50 degrees C (120 degrees F).
-It will help prevent kids from getting scalded if they accidentally hit the hot water faucet and turn it on.
+The American Academy of Pediatrics recommends it be set under 50 degrees C (120 degrees F) (source).
+This will help prevent kids from getting scalded if they accidentally hit the hot water faucet and turn it on.

-There are various bath products that you can use to avoid kids hurting themselves accidentally while they're in the bath.
-You can get a bath spout cover made of rubber or silicone to cover the faucet, so kids can't hit their head.
-They're also usually shaped like cute animals to help keep kids a bit more entertained and engaged in the tub as well.
+Various bath products can be helpful to prevent kids from hurting themselves accidentally while they're in the bath.
+You can get a bath spout cover made of rubber or silicone to place over the faucet, so they can't hit their head.
+They're usually shaped like cute animals to help keep kids a bit more entertained and engaged in the tub.

-Putting a nonskid bath mat underneath kids in the tub will also help to prevent them from slipping.
-Either while they're just sitting in the tub, or when standing to get in and out of the bath.
+Putting a nonskid bath mat in the tub before kids get in will also help to prevent them from slipping, either while they're just sitting in the tub or when standing to get in and out of the bath.

-Learn more about keeping kids safe around water in this article - 26 Kids Water Safety Tips for Babysitters (At the Pool, Beach & Home)
+Learn more about keeping kids safe around water in this article - 25 Kids Water Safety Tips for Babysitters (at the Pool, Beach, & Home)

-I can still vividly remember as a child, being bathed together with my younger brother, and having him poop in the tub.
+I can still vividly remember as a child being bathed together with my younger brother, and having him poop in the tub.
 It was quite a stressful experience for me, but he just sat there smiling!
-And while bathing my three kids my youngest has pooped in the bath on two occasions and everyone had to quickly evacuate!
+And, while bathing my three kids, my youngest pooped in the bath on two occasions, and everyone had to evacuate quickly!

 It's not uncommon for younger kids to pee or poop in the bath.
 So don't panic if it happens to you while you're bathing them.

 Some kids love bath time and the chance to splash around and play with bubbles.
-Others might hate it and be difficult to get into the tub.
+Others cannot stand it, and it can be challenging getting them into the tub.

 Even though babies aren't naturally afraid of water, the noise of the running faucet while you fill the tub, cold bathwater, and getting water or soap in their eyes is bound to scare them and make them cry.

 Generally, parents will warn you if difficulty with bath time is an ongoing thing, and they might have some extra tips and tricks to share with you as well.

-Once children are old enough to go to school, they might be able to wash their bodies themselves in the bath.
-But they still need supervision, and will probably need you to help wash their hair for them.
+Once children are old enough to go to preschool, they should be able to wash their bodies themselves in the bath.
+But they still need supervision, and they may need you to help wash their hair for them.

 Let kids take on as much bath time responsibility as they feel comfortable with keeping in mind the expected level of supervision needed for their age.
-Parents might have some advice to offer more privacy for older kids, to make both you and the child feel more comfortable while you're helping out with bath time.
-But it's important not to leave kids completely alone to bathe themselves until they're old enough to pull themselves up if they slip under the surface of the water.
+Parents might have some advice to offer more privacy for kids that are a little older to make both you and the child feel more comfortable while you're helping out with bath time.
+But it's important not to leave little ones completely alone to bathe themselves until they're old enough to pull themselves up if they slip under the surface of the water.

 When you think of taking a bath as a kid, the first thing you probably think of is a tub full of fluffy white bubbles with a rubber ducky on top.

-But especially for younger kids, you actually might want to avoid it.
-Bubble baths can irritate the urethra, and increases the risk of urinary tract infections, especially for girls.
+But especially for younger kids, you actually might want to avoid that altogether.
+Bubble baths can irritate the urethra and increase the risk of urinary tract infections, especially for girls.
 Also, avoid using soap when cleaning the vaginal area of an infant or toddler girl.
 Warm water on a washcloth is best.

-You might want to have other electronics like an mp3 player and a set of speakers to play some kids songs during the bath to keep kids entertained, but make sure they're firmly positioned on a counter or shelf as far away from the tub as possible, so there's no risk of them falling into the water.
-Once you start the bath, avoid handling any electronics again until bath time is over and your hands are completely dried off.
+You might want to have other electronics like an mp3 player and a set of speakers to play some kids’ songs during the bath to keep kids entertained.
+But make sure you position them firmly on a counter or shelf as far away from the tub as possible, so there's no risk of them falling into the water.
+Once you start the bath, avoid handling any electronics again until bath time is over, and your hands are completely dried off.

 Newly born babies can't start taking baths right away.
 So if you're caring for an infant that's only a week or two old, you'll need to wait.

-Once those two conditions are met, you can start giving babies a bath in a baby bathtub.
-These usually have a built-in sling or a contoured design to prevent babies from slipping down into the water.
-Using a special tub made for infants is better than using a bath seat in a regular tub, which can come loose or tip over if the suction cups fail to attach properly (and babies can slide out of them too).
+Once those two conditions are met, you can start bathing babies in an infant bathtub.
+These usually have a built-in sling or contoured design to prevent babies from slipping down into the water.
+Using a special tub made for infants is better than using a bath seat in a regular bathtub, which can come loose or tip over if the suction cups fail to attach properly (and babies can slide out of them too).

-When you're bathing infants, be sure to remove any sharp objects like razors or glass from the area.
-As well as things like heavy bottles of soap that could fall into the tub and hurt them.
+When you're bathing infants, be sure to remove any sharp objects like razors or glass from the area, as well as things like heavy bottles of liquid soap that could fall into the tub and hurt them.

-Don't scrub a baby too hard when bathing them.
-Just gently wipe them down with a washcloth.
+Don't scrub a baby (or any child) too hard when bathing them.
+Just gently wipe them down with a washcloth with very little soap.

-Here are basic supplies you'll want to have on hand when giving kids a bath.
-Some of these will only apply if you're washing a baby or infant, so keep the child's age in mind.
+Here are some basic supplies you'll want to have on hand when giving kids a bath.
+Some of these will only apply if you're washing a baby, so keep the child's age in mind.

-We're created a handy bathtime checklist that you can print and keep a copy in your babysitting bag.
-Refer to it before starting the baths to make sure you get all the necessary items and don't forget any important steps.
+We've created a handy bath time checklist that you can print and keep a copy in your babysitting bag.
+Refer to it before starting bath time to make sure you get all the necessary items and don't forget any important steps.

 Also, see our other babysitting checklists.

 Bath time comes with some additional hazards to look out for on top of your usual babysitting risks.
-It's important to always be extra vigilant around water.
-It only takes a second for a child to slip and go under the surface of the water.
+It's essential to always be extra vigilant around water.
+It only takes a second for a child to slip below the surface.
 And young kids are more sensitive to being burned or scalded by hot water.

 Bath time will be a bit different depending on the age of the child you're babysitting.
-But something they all have in common is that you'll want to make bath time as fun and engaging as possible!
-Use toys and games to keep kids busy and happy and they might not even pay attention to you washing them.
+But, no matter what age they are, you'll want to make bath time as fun and engaging as possible!
+Use toys and games to keep kids busy and happy, and they might not even pay attention to you washing them.
 Use special shampoos and soaps that are formulated for kids to keep their skin healthy and avoid tears if the products get in their eyes.

-Giving kids a bath might be one of the more intimidating tasks you'll face as a babysitter.
+Bathing kids might be one of the more intimidating tasks you'll face as a babysitter.
 But now that you're armed with the tips and information above, you should be able to handle anything that bath time throws at you!